RobTF9/robtf9-portfolio/src/projects/an-international-design-system.md

   solution for Panasonic America that strips away the complexity and provides users with an easy way to configure and refine the parameters of their search.
 content:
-  - copy: >-
-      An example of how cluttered parametric searches can be.
-Are solution needed to display the same range of information with a clearer structure and more considered usability.
+  - copy: An example of how cluttered parametric searches can be.
     image: /img/parametric-examples.jpg
     layout: left
-    title: The problem
+    title: Overcrowded
   - copy: >-
       To get the layout working well we focused on the functionality by prototyping and testing iteratively with stripped back wireframes.